 Germany’s public transport system is famous for its efficiency and quality, and rightly so.
 But it can still seem like an absolute riddle to foreigners!

-Germany’s efficient public transport network integrates trains, buses and trams under a zoning system: Your ticket within a given travel zone (Waben), can be used across numerous forms of transport, as they all work together in the same network.
+Germany’s efficient public transit network integrates trains, buses and trams under a zoning system: Your ticket within a given travel zone (Waben), can be used across numerous forms of transport, as they all work together in the same network.

 Central to the system and one of the first things to get your head around is the Waben, or zoning which is the foundation upon which ticket charges are based.